distribusion/retailer_api_documentation/source/includes/_connections.md

 `currency`              | true      | 3-letter alphanumeric uppercase code, according to ISO 4217 standard.

 <aside class="success">
-Remember — to query information from our API, you need to get your own API key at [partner@distribusion.com](mailto:partner@distribusion.com)!
+Remember — to query information from our API, you need to get your own API key at <a href='mailto:partner@distribusion.com'>partner@distribusion.com</a>!
 </aside>

 ### Errors